How to maximize your Alaska Airlines companion fare

 Either click on the link to begin a search, or visit the Alaska Airlines home page and type the code into the corresponding field.

 Results will display separate prices for each flight: the first amount is the normal price charged to the primary traveler, and the second amount is the discounted price charged to the companion traveler.
-Remember, companions still need to pay taxes, so the cost of each flight could be higher for some destinations.
+Remember, companions still need to pay taxes and fees, so the cost of each flight could be higher for some destinations.
 A red “e” symbol will confirm that you’ve found an eligible flight.

 When entering passenger information, you’ll be asked to identify the primary and companion passengers.
 Be careful if you think your plans might change.
 The primary passenger must travel to maintain the discount, although the companion is permitted to miss his or her flight.
 The member who received the companion fare discount code can be identified as either passenger.